golota60/trayasen/README.md

  C:\\Users\\<your_profile_name>\\AppData\\Roaming/idasen-tray-config.json
 ```

-**Important** - If you changed your desk device name, you'll also need to restet the config.
+**Important** - If you changed your desk device name, you'll also need to reset the config.

 ## Self-compiling